JohnGBaker/ptmcmc/python/socket_interface/README.md

 This directory contains an example showing how to use ptmcmc with a likelihood function written in a non-C language, such as Python.
-The method consists in having ptmcmc send the parameter vector over a Unix domain socket to a separate process.
+The method consists in having ptmcmc send the parameter vector over a Unix domain socket to a separate process, which can be written in any language.
 The separate process then computes the likelihood and returns it back to ptmcmc over the same socket.
+The separate process is also responsible of telling ptmcmc the definition of the parameters and their priors (assumed to be uniform in this example).

 Although this is a basic example, it can be extended to have many identical likelihood processes, perhaps running on different machines and accepting